adamnBlack/start_your_project/README.md

 # start_your_project
-This is full stack project to convert pdf to word.
+This is vue-electron-cryptocurrency project for you.

 =====================================================================